 How to Make Pineapple Casserole

-Step 1: Add the brown sugar, flour, and cinnamon to a baking dish.
-Stir until evenly mixed.
+1. Add brown sugar, flour, cinnamon, and pineapple liquid to a baking dish

-Step 3: Add in the crushed pineapple, tidbits, and part of the cheddar cheese.
+2. Fold in the crushed pineapple, tidbits, and some of the cheddar

 PRO TIP: You can customize the topping by adding toasted nuts, extra spices (like nutmeg!), or even sprinkling in some Cajun seasoning.
 That’s my fave one!